Tropingenie/Entreprenauts-Ledger-Parser/README.md

-# Meta Ledger Parser
+# Entreprenauts Ledger Parser
 Specialized HTML parser that converts downloaded ledger html pages into CSV files for export into Google Sheets.
-Currently designed with a focus on extracting and compiling per-truck financial data for assisting with semi operations data analysis.
+Currently designed with a focus on extracting and compiling per-truck financial data for assisting with semi operations data analysis on [The Entreprenauts](https://www.theentreprenauts.com/)

+DISCLAIMER: The parser has not been tested or updated since prior to the semi revamp, so it is provided as-is with no guarantee of functionality.

 ## Installation
 There are currently no releases, and no plans for any.
 However, the program can be run as a script.
 To do so, first time setup requires the following: